-To prevent dog urine spots, you need to get to the root of the problem.
+You need to get to the root of the problem to prevent dog urine spots.
 The cause of the spots is an overload of nitrogen and salts from the urine.
 To avoid damage, you need to disperse and dilute the nitrogen and salts.
 Luckily, that’s not hard to do.

 Flushing the area where your dog just peed will help minimize the effects of the urine, as the harmful compounds are washed away.
 In the most extreme sense, this might mean that you follow your dog around outside when they are doing their business.
 After the dog relieves itself, flush the spot with plenty of water.
 Alternatively, you can make sure your grass gets a regular watering to flush out any spots.
-Typically, we recommend deep waterings on a more spread out schedule.
-But if you are dealing with dog urine spots, more frequent shallow watering can help prevent nitrogen and salt overload.
+Typically, we recommend deep waterings on a more spread-out schedule.
+But more frequent shallow watering can help prevent nitrogen and salt overload if you are dealing with dog urine spots.

 If you have a smaller dog, there may not be enough urine to actually kill the grass.
 Instead, your lawn problem may just be an unsightly patchwork of dark green dots.
-If that’s the case, you can try to blend in the spots by keeping the entire lawn well fertilized.
-If your whole lawn is deep green, the spots won’t show up.
+If that’s the case, you can try to blend in the spots by keeping the entire lawn well-fertilized.
+The spots won’t show up if your whole lawn is deep green.